CircuitChaos/OpenMicron/README.md

 If something doesn't work as expected, please report an issue using the GitHub issue tracker, but be sure to run the utility with *-d* option to produce debug output.
 If your radio gets bricked, I might or might not be able to help, but by all means report what happened, so I can react somehow (write a huge warning here, add more protections to the software, or something else).

-I didn't disassemble my radio (yet), but **if** it keeps its data in the serially-accessible EEPROM (like all other radios that I disassembled did), it might be possible to bring it back to life by externaly reprogramming the memory, with or without unsoldering.
-It will need to be investigated if such situation happens, but I can't promise anything.
+~~I didn't disassemble my radio (yet), but **if** it keeps its data in the serially-accessible EEPROM (like all other radios that I disassembled did), it might be possible to bring it back to life by externaly reprogramming the memory, with or without unsoldering.
+It will need to be investigated if such situation happens, but I can't promise anything.~~

+I finally disassembled the radio ([here's the YouTube video](https://www.youtube.com/watch?v=16qosqZoKHA)) and took a note on what's inside.
+There's a *FM24C256* chip next to the main MCU which, most probably, stores all user configuration and data.
+It's a 256 kbit (32 kB) memory, compatible with the widely used 24C256 I<sup>2</sup>C EEPROM.
+If that's the case, then the memory can be easily programmed after disassembling the radio, so there's still hope if the radio accidentally gets bricked.

 ## Radio configuration